ajae1/windows-portfolio/README.md

 # Windows Portfolio

-A Windows 7 Aero-inspired portfolio desktop for Aaron Edwards.
+A Windows 7 Aero-inspired portfolio desktop for me.

 The site is a static HTML/CSS/JavaScript project with: